 Long Versus Short

 When the Mother of the Bride wears a long gown, does the Mother of the Groom also have to?
-Lisa discovered that it’s up to the Bride to decide, and in this case, it was no problem at all.
+Lisa discovered that it was up to the Bride to decide, and in this case, it was no problem at all.
 Lisa got to wear this beautiful, knee-length cocktail dress she picked out for her son’s wedding, which took place last July in North Carolina.

 With the Bridesmaids in teal and the MOB in Champagne, this navy shade was a perfect choice.
-Lisa fell in love with the detailed pattern on the bottom of the dress and the beautiful draping on top, which she says covered her 55-year old arms just enough.
+Lisa fell in love with the detailed pattern on the bottom of the dress and the beautiful draping on top, which she says covered her 55-year-old arms just enough.

 The draping also added volume to her shoulders, which she feels helped balance her pear-shaped body.
 And of course, the stunning neckline also lengthened her neck, making her already 5’9″ figure look even longer and leaner.
 I love how elegant that draped neckline looks on you, Lisa!

 Beautiful in Blue

 When Denise’s daughter was married in October 2020 in the middle of the pandemic at a beautiful outdoor wedding in the mountains of North Carolina, Denise knew she wanted to wear a unique dress and not your typical MOB dress.

 She chose the beautiful, pale blue off-the-shoulder dress.
 Denise fell in love with the intricate embellishment detail and loved the idea of a 3/4 length dress.

 With the Bridemaids in navy and the Mother of the Groom, too, this powder blue color was a lovely way to stand out a little, but in a non-jarring way.